bhj/KaraokeEternal/docs/_docs/index.md

 ## Overview

 Host awesome karaoke parties where everyone can find and queue songs from their phone's web browser.
-Supports songs in [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
+Supports [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
 No internet connection required.

 Karaoke Forever has a few parts: